Ana Birchall

-Ana Birchall (née Ana Călin; born.
-August 30, 1973) is a Romanian lawyer and politician.
-Since 2012, Birchall has served Chamber of Deputies for Vaslui County representing the Social Democratic Party.
-In the Victor Ponta and Sorin Grindeanu Cabinets, Brichall served as the Prime Minister's representative for European affairs and the partnership with the United States.
+Ana Birchall (née Ana Călin; born 30 August 1973) is a Romanian lawyer and politician.
+Since 2012, Birchall has served as a deputy for Vaslui County representing the Social Democratic Party.
+In the Victor Ponta and Sorin Grindeanu Cabinets, Birchall served as the Prime Minister's representative for European affairs and the partnership with the United States.
 After the resignation of Florin Iordache following anti-corruption protests, Birchall served as Minister of Justice, first on an interim basis and later permanently in the Cabinet of Viorica Dăncilă.
 Between 2019-2019 Ana Birchall was Deputy Prime Minister in charge with the Strategic Partnerships of Romania.